amitapl/amitapple.snowsite/Snow/_posts/2014-01-17-git-deploy-console-app.md

  `git push http://.../.git master`

-* That's it, you now have your .NET console application running on Windows Azure Websites, just go to the WEBJOBS tab and take a look.
+* That's it, you now have your .NET console application running on Microsoft Azure Web Apps, just go to the WEBJOBS tab and take a look.

 ![](/images/2014-01-17-git-deploy-console-app.md3.png)